candycode/candycode.github.com/site/portfolio/index.md

-Since it turns out that quite a few pieces of the _Molekel_ program where extracted and used in other software packages or to write papers without giving any credit, I will not release any intermediate version of the program until I make at least a referenceable publication somewhere(_arXiv_ is enough).
+Since it turns out that quite a few pieces of the _Molekel_ program where extracted and used in other software packages or to write papers without giving any credit, I will not release any intermediate version of the program and or engine until I make at least a referenceable publication somewhere(_arXiv_ is enough).

 #Crystal Viewer